 These other backup programs can use the fscat command to obtain a raw image of the entire file system that is identical to an image obtainable by running a dd command on the disk device containing the snapped file system at the exact moment the snapshot was created.
 The snapread ioctl takes arguments similar to those of the read system call and returns the same results that are obtainable by performing a read on the disk device containing the snapped file system at the exact time the snapshot was created.
-In both cases, however, the snapshot file system provides a consistent image of the snapped file system.
+In both cases, however, the snapshot file system provides a consistent image of the snapped file system with all activity complete-it is an instantaneous read of the entire file system.
 This is much different than the results that would be obtained by a dd or read command on the disk device of an active file system.